varunvasudeva1/ollama-server-docs/README.md

     ```
   - Retry the remaining steps.
 - If you still can't connect to your API endpoint, check your firewall settings.
 [This guide to UFW (Uncomplicated Firewall) on Debian](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-with-ufw-on-debian-10) is a good resource.

+### `ssh`
 - If you encounter an issue using `ssh-copy-id` to set up passwordless SSH, try running `ssh-keygen -t rsa` on the client before running `ssh-copy-id`.
 This generates the RSA key pair that `ssh-copy-id` needs to copy to the server.

+### OpenedAI Speech
+- If you encounter `docker: Error response from daemon: Unknown runtime specified nvidia.` when running `docker compose up -d`, ensure that you have `nvidia-container-toolkit` installed (this was previously `nvidia-docker2`, which is now deprecated).
+If not, installation instructions can be found [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
+Make sure to reboot the server after installing the toolkit.
+If you still encounter issues, ensure that your system has a valid CUDA installation by running `nvcc --version`.

 ## Monitoring